viruschidai/validate-vat/README.md

 For more details usage, please check test

 ## Change Log
-0.3.0 - 05/Dec/2013
+####0.3.0 - 05/Dec/2013
 Instead of
 `var validate = require('validate-vat').validate`
-  You should call
+, you should call
 `var validate = require('validate-vat)'
 This will break your code, so update all the usages if you want to use this version

 ## License
 The MIT License (MIT)